Hard-aware Instance Adaptive Self-training for Unsupervised Cross-domain Semantic Segmentation: Introduction

 The existing pseudo-label generation suffers from information redundancy and noise.
 The generator tends to keep pixels with high confidences as pseudo-labels and ignore pixels with low confidences.
 Because of this conservative threshold selection, it is inefficient when more similar pixels with high confidences are applied to training.
 The class-balanced self-training (CBST) \cite{zou2018unsupervised} utilizes rank-based reference confidences for each class among all related images.
 This will result in the ignorance of key information for some images, where almost all the hard-class pixels have low predicted scores.
 For example, in Fig. \ref{fig:intro_pl_cbst}, the pseudo-labels generated by CBST are concentrated on the road, while pedestrians are ignored.
 Therefore, it is important to design an instance adaptive pseudo-label generation strategy to reduce data redundancy and increase the diversity of pseudo-labels.
 Besides, the pseudo-label areas for predominant classes, such as road, car, and vegetation, are usually much larger than the other small-size categories, such as person, traffic sign, and traffic light.
 Due to the lack of high-quality pseudo-label regions for these small-size hard classes, the trained model is prone to bias to the predominant easy classes.

 In this work, we propose a hard-aware instance adaptive self-training framework (HIAST) for UDA semantic segmentation, as shown in Fig. \ref{fig:intro_framework}.
 Firstly we initialize the segmentation model by adversarial training.
 Then we employ an instance adaptive selector (IAS) in considering pseudo-label diversity during the training process.
-We also develop a hard-aware pseudo-label augmentation (HPLA) scheme with inter-image information to further improve the segmentation performance for hard classes.
+We also develop a hard-aware pseudo-label augmentation (HPLA) scheme with inter-image information to further improve the performance for hard classes.
 Besides, we design region-adaptive regularization, which has different roles in pseudo-label regions and non-pseudo-label regions.
 The main contributions of our work are summarized as follows:

 \begin{itemize}[leftmargin=1em] \item We propose a new hard-aware instance adaptive self-training framework.
 Our method significantly improve current state-of-the-art methods on the open UDA semantic segmentation benchmarks. \item We design the IAS to involve more useful information for training.
 It effectively improves the quality of pseudo-labels, especially for hard classes.
 To further improve and enrich pseudo-labels for hard classes, we propose the HPLA scheme to conduct pseudo-label fusion among different images from the target domain.
-The proposed HPLA can select hard classes and dynamically raise their proportions during training, without introducing extra domain gap and noise. \item Region-based regularization is designed to smooth the prediction of the pseudo-label region and sharpen the prediction of the non-pseudo-label region.
+The proposed HPLA can select hard classes and dynamically raise their proportions during training, without introducing extra domain gap and noise.

+\item Region-based regularization is designed to smooth the prediction of the pseudo-label region and sharpen the prediction of the non-pseudo-label region.
 A consistency constraint is further developed to provide stronger supervising information for the non-pseudo-label region. \item We propose a general approach that makes it easy to apply our framework to other methods.
-Moreover, our framework can also be extended to semi-supervised semantic segmentation tasks. \end{itemize}
+Moreover, our framework can also be extended to semi-supervised semantic segmentation tasks.
+In addition, we design a novel parameter selection method under the UDA setting, which can choose parameters without any ground-truth. \end{itemize}